PreviousHippo/FirstAssignment/README.md

 Random Number between 10 to 2000:
 http://stackoverflow.com/questions/5887709/getting-random-numbers-in-java

-Dicussed some problems which I had when I programming this app with Ji Yang and Baihong Qi
+Dicussed some problems which I had when I programming this app with Ji Yang